DraconianBeryl/chordline/bible/03_Emotional_Model/02_affective_elements.md

 	  $$\Delta_1=-\Delta_P(1-E_1)\quad\Delta_2=\Delta_PE_2$$
 	* Tension: A measure of how strongly the two are in conflict:
 	  $$tension=min(E_1,E_2)$$
+	* Tension Delta:
+	  Distributes requested delta, positive or negative, to both components based on slack using the Dyad formula.
+	  Effect on the value will usually be less than the requested delta.
+	  Effect on tension will usually be less than the requested delta.
 	*

 * Inversion: One emotion inverted numerically.
 	* Formula:
 	  $$I=1-E$$
 	* Back-Propagation:
 	  $$\Delta_E=-\Delta_I$$
 	*
 * Tension Pair: A dedicated object for the `tension` method from a Conflict Pair.
 Useful for making decisions.
-No back-propagation.
 	* Formula:
 	  $$T=min(E_1,E_2)$$
-	*
+	* Back-Propagation following the Tension Delta method of a Conflict Pair (does not necessarily preserve requested delta)
 * Dominance: A diagnostic object that identifies the dominant emotion and by how much
 	* Imbalance:
 	  $$I_\Delta=abs(E_1-E_2)$$